Stability of torsion-free G_2 structures along the Laplacian flow: Introduction

 where $\Delta_{\varphi}=dd^*_{\varphi}+d^*_{\varphi}d$ is the Hodge Laplacian with respect to $g_{\varphi}$ and $\varphi_0$ is an initial closed $\GG_2$ structure.
 The stationary points of the flow are harmonic $\varphi$, which on a compact manifold are precisely the torsion-free $\GG_2$ structures, so the Laplacian flow provides a tool for studying the existence of torsion-free $\GG_2$ structures on a manifold admitting closed $\GG_2$ structures.
 We remark that there are other proposed flows which also have torsion-free $\GG_2$ structures as stationary points (e.g.~\cite{Grig, Kar-solit, weiss-witt}).

 The goal is to understand the long-time behavior of the Laplacian flow on compact manifolds $M$; specifically, to understand conditions under which the flow will converges to a torsion-free $\GG_2$ structure.
 A fundamental result of Joyce \cite{joyce96-1} states that a closed $\GG_2$ structure with sufficiently small torsion (in a suitable sense) can be perturbed to a torsion-free $\GG_2$ structure in its cohomology class.
 A reasonable first conjecture is therefore that a dynamic version of Joyce's result holds: namely, that if the initial $\GG_2$ structure $\varphi_0$ on $M$ is closed and has small torsion, then the Laplacian flow \eqref{Lap-flow-def} exists for all time and converges to a torsion-free $\GG_2$ structure.
+We show that such a conjecture is true in Corollary \ref{main-cor} below.

 As an essential first step in studying \eqref{Lap-flow-def}, a short-time existence result was claimed in \cite{bryant2005} and proved in detail in \cite{bryant-xu2011}. \begin{thm} For a compact $7$-manifold $M$ with closed $\GG_2$ structure $\varphi_0$, the initial value problem \eqref{Lap-flow-def} has a unique solution for a short time $t\in[0,\epsilon)$. \end{thm} \begin{rem} The existence time $\epsilon$ depends on the initial value $\varphi_0$. \end{rem} To prove Theorem \ref{thm-bryant-xu}, Bryant--Xu \cite{bryant-xu2011} modified \eqref{Lap-flow-def} by a term $\mathcal{L}_{V(\varphi)}\varphi$ for some vector field $V(\varphi)$ and considered a ``Laplacian--DeTurck flow'':